-To read the most current issue of the magazine, please visit the Latest Issue page where you can find a note from the magazine’s editor, William Gallagher, and you can read the magazine.
+To read the most current issue of the magazine, please visit the Latest Issue page where you can find a note from the magazine’s editor, William Gallagher, or download a PDF of the issue here.
 If you’d like to read more creative writing by up and coming young writers you can visit the Previous Issues page.

 If you’d like to submit a piece of your writing for possible inclusion in the magazine, please see the Get Involved page to see more details.
 This magazine is published online three times a year: summer (June/July), winter (October-December) and spring (February-April) terms.

 Issue 22 of Spark Young Writers Magazine will be published in March 2021.

 For more information about Writing West Midlands and to see information such as writing groups in the West Midlands, literature and spoken word festivals, universities, writing in the region and our work with young writers, please visit our website www.writingwestmidlands.org.

 Charity no. 1147710.
 Supported by Arts Council England.

 The 21st edition of Spark Young Writers Magazine is out now.
 Published online in November 2020, the magazine features some of the best writing produced by children and young people aged 8 to 20 who live in the West Midlands region and across Europe.
 Editor’s pick this issue is a piece by Iona Mandal called The Typewriter.
 To read Issue 21, click here.
 If you’re interested in submitting to the next issue, find out how here.

 You could say that this is the first issue of Spark Young Writers’ where every poem, story or other piece was written during a lockdown –– and the magazine was produced during another one.
 But I prefer to think of it as the first issue we’ve ever had a riddle in.